Their health impacts

-The public health authorities of Canada and Québec agree that the data is reassuring and that the exposure limits recommended for the public by different agencies are safe.
+Canadian and Québec public health authorities agree that the data is reassuring and that the exposure limits recommended for the public by international agencies (like the ICNIRP) are safe.

 The history of electricity in Québec dates back more than 100 years.
 Since then, there has been a lot of questioning about the possible health effects of electric and magnetic fields.

 Hydro‑Québec has helped to advance knowledge about electric and magnetic fields through its own research.
 The company has conducted a number of studies with various academic institutions, including the Montréal Heart Institute, the Lawson Health Research Institute, McGill University and Université de Montréal, in addition to Health Canada and other power utilities, such as Électricité de France, Ontario Hydro, BC Hydro and the Bonneville Power Administration in Oregon.

 Unlike electric and magnetic fields associated with a frequency of 60 Hz, radio waves are electromagnetic waves that can travel over great distances.
 As a result, the effects on the body, their units of measure and their practical applications differ.